Vasuji/JSONToNeo4j/README.md

 # JSON To Neo4j

-This is a script that reads from a json file output by the script in the [Aztec-Network](https://github.com/BD2K-Aztec/Aztec-Network) repository.
+This is a script that reads from a json file output by [Dibakar](https://github.com/Vasuji)'s Clinical Case Report parser.
 ## Prerequisite
 Python 3.3+, neo4j 3.3.x, neomodel package